The Sneaky Ways Grocery Stores Hijack Your Brain

 Regular grocery stores use smaller-scale versions of this scheme.
 Those “premium, chef’s choice” olive oils at the aisle start make the mid-range bottle look like a steal (even though those are also marked up).
 You think you’re saving money.

-You’re actually being played.
+But you’re actually being played.

 Ever notice your favorite bag of chips suddenly feels lighter?
 Or that “Family Size” box of cereal now feeds exactly one family breakfast.
 Once?